The Ten Best Darts Players Of All Time

 • Major Title Wins – 45

-In terms of sheer innate talent and will-to-win, you will struggle to find a player better than Michael van Gerwen.
-On his day, van Gerwen is as close to unbeatable as there has been since a prime Phil Taylor and some would say that at his very best, he may have beaten Taylor.
+In terms of sheer innate talent and will-to-win, you will struggle to find a current player better than Michael van Gerwen.
+On his day, van Gerwen is as close to unbeatable as there has been since a prime Phil Taylor.
+Some would even say that at his very best, he may have been the only player capable of matching Taylor at his best.
+As such, he deserves his lofty ranking in the all-time list of ten best darts superstars.

-However, van Gerwen has landed just three World titles in his career so far and while more seem certain to follow, he just has not yet converted his incredible talent into more wins on the biggest stages of world darts.
+However, van Gerwen has landed just three World titles in his career.
+Despite that, more seem certain to follow.
+However, he has not yet converted his incredible talent into more wins on the biggest stages of world darts.

 Raymond van Barneveld Career Honours